-Cisco spreads ACI to Microsoft Azure, multicloud and SD-WAN environments
+Cisco spreads ACI to Microsoft Azure, multi-cloud and SD-WAN environments

 IBM said Cisco ACI Virtual Pod (vPOD) software can now run on IBM Cloud bare-metal servers. “vPOD consists of virtual spines and leafs and supports up to eight instances of ACI Virtual Edge.
 These elements are often deployed on VMware services on the IBM Cloud to support hybrid deployments from on-premises environments to the IBM Cloud," the company stated.

 In April Cisco released Cloud ACI for AWS lets users configure inter-site connectivity, define policies and monitor the health of network infrastructure across hybrid environments, Cisco said.

-Like the Azure extensions, the AWS service utilizes the Cisco Cloud APIC to provide connectivity, policy translation and enhanced visibility of workloads in the public cloud, Cisco said.
+Like the Azure extensions, the AWS service utilises the Cisco Cloud APIC to provide connectivity, policy translation and enhanced visibility of workloads in the public cloud, Cisco said.

 “This solution brings a suite of capabilities to extend your on-premises data center into true multi-cloud architectures, helping to drive policy and operational consistency, independent of where your applications or data reside.
 [It] uses the native AWS constructs for policy translation and gives end-to-end visibility into the customer's multi-cloud workloads and connectivity,” Cisco said.

-Also in April Cisco and Google expanded their joint cloud-development activities to help customers more easily build secure multicloud and hybrid applications everywhere from on-premises data centers to public clouds.
+Also in April Cisco and Google expanded their joint cloud-development activities to help customers more easily build secure multi-cloud and hybrid applications everywhere from on-premises data centers to public clouds.

 That expansion involves Google’s new open-source hybrid cloud package called Anthos which is based on and supplants the company's existing Google Cloud Service beta.
 Anthos will let customers run unmodified applications on existing on-premises hardware or in the public cloud.

 It will be available on Google Cloud Platform (GCP) with Google Kubernetes Engine (GKE), and in data centers with GKE On-Prem, the company says.

 Anthos will also let customers for the first time manage workloads running on third-party clouds such as AWS and Azure from the Google platform without requiring administrators and developers to learn different environments and APIs, Google said.

-For its part, Cisco announced support of Anthos and promised to tightly integrate it with Cisco data-center technologies such as its HyperFlex hyperconverged package, ACI, SD-WAN and Stealthwatch Cloud.
+For its part, Cisco announced support of Anthos and promised to tightly integrate it with Cisco data-center technologies such as its HyperFlex hyper-converged package, ACI, SD-WAN and Stealth-watch Cloud.

 The integrations will enable a consistent, cloud-like experience whether on-prem or in the cloud with automatic upgrades to the latest versions and security patches, Cisco stated.